Ayman-Barghout/urban-dictionary-app/README.md

 5. [Sticky Headers to create the sticky headers for history page](https://pub.dev/packages/sticky_headers)
 6. [Flutter launcher icons to automate creating launcher icons](https://pub.dev/packages/flutter_launcher_icons)

-### Architecture used
-- First, I used Provider package for Dependency Injection of repositories and called their methods in UI but it was messy (dirty), I wanted a cleaner architecture.

-- Secondly, I tried to Follow [FilledStacks](https://www.filledstacks.com/) architecture for [provider v3 using a MVVM architecture](https://www.filledstacks.com/post/flutter-provider-v3-architecture/) but found it quite cumbersome for my taste (I am still a novice, maybe I just don't know how to utilize it well).
-- Then, I switched to BloC architecture using the bloc/fluter_bloc libraries and it was a breeze.
 #### Screenshots
 1. Search page
 ![Search page SC](https://imgur.com/2RGuh06.png)